 Decks appear on the surface to be simple to build, so most people pay little attention where safety is concerned.
 There are an estimated 45 million decks in the United States.
 Of that 45 million, only about 40% of them are actually safe.
 Consider this – Most injuries that occur on your property will in some way involve your deck.
 Leave nothing to chance.
-Contact us to inspect your deck today, so that you can have peace of mind that your deck is actually safe.
+Contact us to inspect your deck today, so that you can have peace of mi

 Here are Some Interesting Facts you Should Consider about Deck Inspections:

-- More decks will collapse in summer months than any other time fo the year.
+- More decks will collapse in summer months than any other time of the year.

 - In nearly every case of deck collapse, there was either a heavy snow load involved or the deck was occupied.

 - There is no relation to a deck collapse whether it was built with a permit in place or not.

 - There is no difference in the stats whether the deck was built by the homeowner or a contractor.

 - There is a small difference between deck failure and the age of the deck.

 - In 90% of all deck collapse cases, there was a separation of the deck ledger board from the house.
 When this occurs, the deck is able to swing away from the house.
 That said, it is very rare that the deck joists fail, causing a collapse.